 - if duckling grew it was on the last page

 - While I didn't post anything about this earlier, as authors we are always told to have the main character solve his/her own problem.

-- character growth only on last page
+- character growth only on the last page

 So, while I wholeheartedly recommend Click, Clack, Surprise!, I wanted to point out that if you have a certain feel and love for what you are creating, don't immediately dismiss it because it doesn't follow the guidelines you've been taught.
 One of the best examples of this is the Harry Potter series.
 This book didn't sell quickly, but when it did it flew to the top of the charts and exceeded all expectations.

-My thoughts are to follow the guidelines, but if your heart says to veer off the path, I say Go For It!
+My thoughts are to follow the writing guidelines, but if your heart says to veer off the path, I say Go For It!